 But while it might seem like Ronaldo’s hit the jackpot, Sporttechie suggests that Nike may have actually got itself a pretty good deal.

 In the year leading up to the deal, the footballer (or should we say influencer) posted 1,703 times on social media, generating a total of 2.25 billion social interactions.
 According to Hookit, 347 of these posts mentioned Nike or had Nike’s logo on show.
 This activity reportedly generated Nike with $474 million in media value in 2016 alone.
 In other words, Nike only needed another successful year like this one to make back the $1 billion it signed over.
 Not bad, right?!

-This partnership is a perfect example of the overlaps sponsorship marketing shares with other partnership types.
+This partnership is a perfect example of the overlaps sponsorship marketing shares with other partner marketing types, hence why we've also included it in our selection of the best partner marketing examples.
 For instance, the Nike tick on display in the star’s Instagram posts could just as easily be seen as product placement.
 And the deal’s focus on his social media presence could just as easily be interpreted as influencer marketing (which is in itself a kind of referral marketing agreement).
 Is your mind blown yet?!

 At the end of the day, you don’t have to be one of these huge global names to gain value for your business through sponsorship.
 This is one partnership type that really does work on all scales.
 And as these 6 sponsorship marketing examples show, it can be a fantastic tool for increasing brand awareness and bettering brand reputation.

 To find out more about marketing your brand through sponsorship, check out our complete guide to sponsorship marketing.
-Or, why not browse our piece on the 14 types of partnership for more ideas on how you can leverage the power of partnerships to achieve growth?
+Or, why not browse our piece on the different types of strategic partnerships for more ideas on how you can leverage the power of partnerships to achieve growth?